Snger/reading-notes/tools/Emacs.md

 ## install
 1. https://emacsformacosx.com/
 2. `alias emacs="/Applications/Emacs.app/Contents/MacOS/Emacs -nw"`
+3. `alias emacsclient="/Applications/Emacs.app/Contents/MacOS/bin/emacsclient"`

 ## useful link
 1. [ 一年成为Emacs高手(像神一样使用编辑器)](http://blog.csdn.net/redguardtoo/article/details/7222501)
 2. [emacs.d](https://github.com/Snger/emacs.d)

+## work
+1. M-x counsel-recentf
+2. M-x neotree-find (current dir file, or ido-find-file)
+3. M-x evil-mode
+4. M-x neotree-toggle
+5. switch to buffer: M-x b
+6. create new file: Just press C-x C-f.
+This will prompt for a filename, using the current directory of the current buffer as the directory to put it in.
+For a dired buffer, its current directory is simply the directory you are looking at.
+7. change other window: C-x o
+8. last input: M p
+9. next input: M p

 ## basic
 1. Press `C-h t` in Emacs (“C” means Ctrl key, “M” means Alt key) to read bundled tutorial.